From technical assistance ...

 ... to "help to selfhelp"

-A generational shift in the organization and changes in the funding mechanisms have also meant a shift in the focus of the organization.
+A generational change in the organization and the funding-mechanisms has issued a shift in the focus of our organization.

 The holistic sustainability concept is still the guiding principle for our work, but today DIB's core service consists of a higher degree of “self-help” than technical assistance.
 That is, building strong and resilient communities.